Title 24 Report - Frequently Asked Questions

 How do I send you my information?

-The easiest way is to e-mail your information to us at email@example.com.
+The easiest way is to e-mail your information to us at firstname.lastname@example.org.
 Simply attach your drawings to your e-mail.
-The best file formats to use are DWG or PDF.
-Other ways are by fax, overnight carrier, or U.S. mail.
+The preferred file formats to use are DWG or PDF.
+Other ways to send your drawings are by fax, overnight carrier, or U.S. mail.

 What do I receive?

 You receive a set of standard forms, completely filled out and signed by a CEPE (Certified Energy Plans Examiner).
 Your forms are guaranteed to satisfy your building department’s Title 24 energy report requirements.
-Included in your residential Title 24 energy report are the CF-1R forms, MF-1R forms, and load calculations.
+Included in your residential Title 24 energy report are the CF-1R forms and MF-1R forms.

 Will my building department accept the Title 24 forms you send?